-Note that an isotopy of a concrete $X$-decorated pseudo $k$-diagram $d$ that preserves the faces of the standard $k$-box may not preserve the relative vertical position of the decorations even if it is mapping $d$ to an equivalent diagram.
+Note that an isotopy of a concrete LR-decorated pseudo $k$-diagram $d$ that preserves the faces of the standard $k$-box may not preserve the relative vertical position of the decorations even if it is mapping $d$ to an equivalent diagram.
 The only time equivalence is an issue is when $\a(d)=1$.
 In this case, we wish to preserve the relative vertical position of the blocks.
-We define two concrete pseudo $X$-decorated $k$-diagrams to be \emph{$X$-equivalent} if we can isotopically deform one diagram into the other such that any intermediate diagram is also a concrete pseudo $X$-decorated $k$-diagram.
+We define two concrete pseudo LR-decorated $k$-diagrams to be \emph{$\Omega$-equivalent} if we can isotopically deform one diagram into the other such that any intermediate diagram is also a concrete LR-decorated pseudo $k$-diagram.
 Note that we do allow decorations from the same maximal block to pass each other's vertical position (while maintaining adjacency).

-\begin{definition} An \emph{$X$-decorated pseudo $k$-diagram} is defined to be an equivalence class of $X$-equivalent concrete $X$-decorated pseudo $k$-diagrams.
-We denote the set of $X$-decorated pseudo $k$-diagrams by $T_{k}(X)$. \end{definition}
+\begin{definition} {def:T_{k}^{LR}(Omega)} An \emph{LR-decorated pseudo $k$-diagram} is defined to be an equivalence class of $\Omega$-equivalent concrete LR-decorated pseudo $k$-diagrams.
+We denote the set of LR-decorated diagrams by $T_{k}^{LR}(\Omega)$. \end{definition}

-\begin{remark} As in Remark \ref{rem:diagram.repn}, when representing an $X$-decorated pseudo $k$-diagram with a drawing, we pick an arbitrary concrete representative among a continuum of equivalent choices.
-When no confusion will arise, we will not make a distinction between a concrete $X$-decorated pseudo $k$-diagram and the equivalence class that it represents. \end{remark}
+As in Remark~\ref{rem:diagram repn}, when representing an LR-decorated pseudo $k$-diagram with a drawing, we pick an arbitrary concrete representative among a continuum of equivalent choices.
+When no confusion will arise, we will not make a distinction between a concrete LR-decorated pseudo $k$-diagram and the equivalence class that it represents.